Why should I save?

 That’s quite a lot of interest to pay on an initial loan of $1,000.

-How much money should I be willing to borrow for college?
+How much money should I be willing to borrow for school?

 You should borrow prudently, which means that you should only take on an amount that you feel you can reasonably expect to pay back over time.
 College can be a great investment, but only if you make the most of the opportunity to learn what you need to learn to have a successful job and career path.
 You will need to make a good income post-college to pay back your debts.